- About Us

-Students are matched with internship and research placements based upon academic interests articulated in their Internship/Directed Research form.
+Students are matched with internship and research placements based upon academic interests articulated in their Field Component form.
 Internships require students to thoughtfully and critically integrate the academic, experiential, and professional within an organizational context, whereas directed research involves a formal research project carried out within an organization, a library, or the field.
 Documentary film allows students to conduct and present research through a visual rather than a written medium, working closely with a faculty member and film director, as well as students at the Film and Television Institute of India (FTII).
 All projects are conducted under close academic supervision and entail a final paper or project with accompanying presentation.

-ESEI 380: Environmental Perspectives (elective - 3 credits)
+ENVI 380: Environmental Perspectives (elective - 3 credits)

 India’s ongoing population explosion, along with its steady march toward urbanization and industrialization, has placed significant pressure on its land and natural resources, leading to severe deforestation, water and air pollution, and land degradation, among other many critical environmental issues.
 This course exposes students to environmental issues both from an Indian and global perspective, exploring natural, social, economic and political facets of these complex yet pressing concerns, as well as culturally-specific and global strategies for addressing them.

-HSPH 300: Public Health (elective - 3 credits)
+PUBH 300: Public Health (elective - 3 credits)